 Many Snapchat+ features are designed to be visible only to the subscriber:

-In other words, Snapchat Plus features are built mainly for personal use, not public display.
+In other words, Snapchat Plus features are designed primarily for personal use, not for public display.

 No External Tool Can Reveal It

-Some websites or apps might claim they can tell you if someone has Snapchat Plus — but this is misleading.
+Some websites or apps may claim they can tell you whether someone has Snapchat Plus, but this is misleading.
 There is no legitimate tool, app, or tracker that can reveal a person’s Snapchat+ status if that person chooses to hide it.

 Why Would Someone Hide Their Snapchat+ Status?